Last Updated on July 15, 2022 by Michelle Ball

 What would you do if a student in your family was facing school expulsion?
 If an unusual option is not feasible, the only option is to try to obtain a good outcome via skilled negotiations.
 Otherwise, it may be too late to avoid terrible punishment by the time the hearing occurs.

-Michelle Ball, student expulsion defense lawyer helps negotiate student expulsions, assists parents with expulsion hearings and expulsion appeals.
-Being in Sacramento, Michelle Ball can assist in all locations in California, including Roseville, Sacramento, Loomis, Stockton, Placerville, Pleasant Hill, Ripon, Los Angeles, San Francisco, Folsom and many other locations.
+Lawyer Michelle Ball helps negotiate student expulsions, attends expulsion hearings and expulsion appeals.
+Being in Sacramento, attorney Michelle Ball can assist in all locations in California, including Roseville, Sacramento, Loomis, Stockton, Placerville, Pleasant Hill, Ripon, Los Angeles, San Francisco, Folsom and many other locations.

 Education Attorney for Students